statechannels/go-nitro/.adr/0012-event-emission.md

 ### Condition variable

-This is actually the most idiomatic approach if we want to emit events more than once.
+This is actually the most idiomatic approach in the standard library if we want to emit events more than once.
 For example, if we wanted to have an "objective updated' event stream.
 See `sync.Cond` https://pkg.go.dev/sync#Cond .

 Note in the godoc of this type:

 > For many simple use cases, users will be better off using channels than a Cond (Broadcast corresponds to closing a channel, and Signal corresponds to sending on a channel).

+Note also that it has been proposed to [deprecate `sync.Cond`](https://github.com/golang/go/issues/21165).